gerirgaudi/naplug/README.md

       end
     end

-Defining plugs imposes one important limitation: no other code besides plug definitions is allowed (in reality, it is allowed, just never executed).
+Defining plugs imposes one important limitation: no other code besides plug definitions is allowed (in reality, it is allowed, just never really during executed).

     class PluggedPlugin